FREE U.S. SHIPPING + NO HIDDEN FEES

 The $290 Billion Problem Healthcare Forgot to Fix

-Despite causing an estimated 125,000 avoidable deaths each year and $100 billion annually in preventable health care costs, medication nonadherence is barely on the radar of most practicing physicians.
-Adherence rates for most medications for chronic conditions such as diabetes and hypertension usually fall in the 50% to 60% range, even with patients who have good insurance and drug benefits (1).
+Despite causing an estimated 125,000 avoidable deaths each year and over $290 billion in preventable healthcare costs, medication nonadherence is barely on the radar of most practicing physicians.
+Adherence rates for chronic conditions like diabetes and hypertension typically fall in the 50% to 60% range — even among patients with good insurance and drug benefits.

-The gap between what doctors prescribe and what patients actually do is one of the most significant barriers to better health.
-That's where a holistic care coordination and management (CCM) plan makes a real difference.
+The gap between what doctors prescribe and what patients actually do is one of the most significant — and most underaddressed — barriers to better health outcomes in the United States.
+That is precisely where a holistic care coordination and management plan makes a real and measurable difference.

 The Adherence Problem

-It's not that the patient doesn't care about getting better.
-The barriers are often invisible to healthcare providers: forgetfulness, confusion about instructions, cost of medications, difficulty obtaining equipment, lack of transportation, competing priorities at home, or simply not understanding why a particular step matters.
+The barriers to adherence are often invisible to healthcare providers.
+Patients aren't failing to follow their care plans because they don't care about getting better.
+They face real-world obstacles that a prescription and a printout simply cannot address: forgetfulness, confusing instructions, medication costs, difficulty obtaining equipment, lack of transportation, competing priorities at home, or not understanding why a particular step actually matters.

-Research consistently shows that poor medication adherence alone accounts for nearly 125,000 deaths per year in the U.S. and costs the healthcare system more than $290 billion annually in avoidable medical expenses.
-When patients don't take their medications or don't follow their care plan, their conditions worsen, they end up in the emergency room, and they wonder why their doctor's treatment isn't working — when the real issue is that the plan was never fully implemented (1).
+When patients don't take their medications or don't follow through on their care plan, their conditions worsen.
+They end up in the emergency room.
+They wonder why their doctor's treatment isn't working — when the real issue is that the plan was never fully implemented.

 How Holistic Care Plans Bridge the Gap

 A comprehensive holistic care plan goes far beyond a printed handout.
-It assigns a care coordinator (Care Pro) along with an RN case manager to you, your doctor, and your entire support system.
-It goes beyond just medication compliance.
-It provides a holistic framework for setting goals and planning for favorable health outcomes.
+It assigns a dedicated Care Pro and an RN Case Manager to you, your doctor, and your entire support system.
+It provides a coordinated framework for setting goals and planning for real, favorable health outcomes — treating adherence as an active, ongoing process rather than a one-time instruction.

 Ensuring Adherence

-Your Care Pro doesn't just tell you to take your medications—they actively help you remember, understand why each drug matters, and troubleshoot barriers.
-If you're forgetting doses, they might help set up a pill organizer or reminder system.
-If a medication is unaffordable, they will help you navigate copay assistance programs or find generic alternatives.
-This ongoing accountability and support dramatically improve the odds that you'll actually stick with your plan.
+Your Care Pro doesn't simply tell you to take your medications — they actively help you remember, understand why each one matters, and troubleshoot whatever is getting in the way.
+If you're missing doses, they might help set up a pill organizer or reminder system.
+If a medication is unaffordable, they will help you navigate copay assistance programs or find appropriate generic alternatives.
+This ongoing accountability dramatically improves the likelihood that you'll actually stick with your plan.

 Coordinating Multiple Providers

-In addition to medication education and instruction, your wellness care team acts as the central hub. making sure all your providers know what you're taking, your goals, and how you're progressing.
+Your wellness care team acts as the central hub — making sure all of your providers know what you're taking, what your goals are, and how you're progressing.
 This prevents dangerous drug interactions, duplicate testing, and conflicting advice.
-As a holistic care program, not only are your medications monitored, but other providers and therapies may be brought in to help you achieve your wellness goals.
+Beyond medications, other providers and therapies can be brought in as needed to help you achieve your broader wellness goals.

 Education and Support

-• Pain relief through medication or other holistic means
+• Pain relief through medication or holistic approaches

-• Instructions on how to use your blood pressure machine, glucometer, or other devices
+• Instruction on using your blood pressure monitor, glucometer, or other devices

-• Post-hospital stay- when to call the doctor
+• Post-hospital guidance — what to watch for and when to call your doctor

-• Mental and emotional health evaluation as needed
+• Mental and emotional health evaluation and referral as needed

 Holistic Care vs. Standard Care

 You leave your doctor's office with instructions.
-You're responsible for remembering everything, finding and paying for medications and equipment, scheduling follow ups, managing your own symptoms, and hoping you're doing it right.
-If something goes wrong and you call the office, hoping someone will call you back.
+You're responsible for remembering everything, sourcing medications and equipment, scheduling follow-ups, managing your own symptoms, and hoping you're doing it right.
+If something goes wrong, you call the office and wait.

-A dedicated care team meets with you regularly, checks in on your progress, helps you problem solve barriers, and communicates with all your healthcare providers.
-They make sure you have what you need—whether that's a medical device, a prescription refill, or a ride to your appointment.
+A dedicated care team meets with you regularly, checks in on your progress, helps you solve real-world barriers, and communicates across all your providers.
+They make sure you have what you need — whether that's a device, a prescription refill, or a ride to your appointment.

 The Outcome: You Actually Get Better

-When patients have proper support and coordination, adherence rates jump dramatically.
-Studies show that patients in care coordination programs are significantly more likely to take their medications as prescribed, attend their appointments, and achieve their health goals.
+When patients have proper support and coordination, adherence rates improve dramatically.
+Studies consistently show that patients in care coordination programs are significantly more likely to take their medications as prescribed, attend their appointments, and achieve their health goals.

-• Improved quality of life and energy (5)
+• Improved quality of life and sustained energy

-• Lower healthcare costs (because you're staying out of the hospital) (6)
+• Lower overall healthcare costs — because you're staying out of the hospital

 The Bottom Line

 You don't have to white-knuckle your way through your health goals alone.
-A holistic care plan acknowledges that getting better requires more than just a prescription — it requires someone in your corner, helping you navigate the real-world obstacles that stand between your doctor's good intentions and your actual recovery.
+A holistic care plan acknowledges that getting better requires more than a prescription — it requires someone in your corner, helping you navigate the real-world obstacles that stand between your doctor's good intentions and your actual recovery.
+When you are an active participant in your own care, supported by a coordinated team, the outcomes reflect it.
+Wellness care is not a luxury.
+It is what getting better actually looks like.

 References

 1. McKinsey & Company.
 (2018, December 13).
-Improving patient adherence through data-driven insights.
-Retrieved from https://www.mckinsey.com/industries/life-sciences/our-insights/improving-patient-adherence-through-data-driven-insights
+Improving patient adherence through data-driven insights. https://www.mckinsey.com/industries/life-sciences/our-insights/improving-patient-adherence-through-data-driven-insights

 About our editorial team